Google Ads for SaaS Companies

 4. Select a precise target and then conduct remarketing

-If your Top of the Funnel targeting is effective, only a small percentage of visitors to your SaaS website will be uninterested in the product.
+If your Google Ads for SaaS top of the funnel targeting is effective, only a small percentage of visitors to your SaaS website will be uninterested in the product.
 Then retargeting is an excellent strategy for reconnecting with potential customers and putting your brand in front of them.

 One method of remarketing is to include an AdWords for SaaS tag on your website, which will advertise to anyone who visits it.
 This strategy will result in a small number of conversions.